CriticalCareClub/Kompendium/Quelltext/Zzzzzz-Literatur.rst

 ..
 [Eisenburger:2008]

 	Eisenburger, P., C. Havel, F. Sterz, T. Uray, A. Zeiner, M. Haugk, H.
-	Losert, A. N. Laggner, and H. Herkner.
+	Losert, A. N. Laggner and H. Herkner.
 2008.
 	**Transport with Ongoing
 	Cardiopulmonary Resuscitation May Not Be Futile.**
 	*Br J Anaesth* 101